 - Does PolyGram use CLOB or AMM?

-- PolyGram integrates with Polymarket's CLOB infrastructure — the identical matching system deployed by institutional and professional traders worldwide.
+- PolyGram interfaces with Polymarket's CLOB infrastructure — the identical matching system deployed by institutional traders worldwide.

 - Are there still AMM prediction markets in 2026?

-- Yes — certain niche DeFi prediction venues continue employing AMM designs.
-Whilst they guarantee liquidity availability, they typically produce inferior pricing outcomes relative to CLOB-based platforms when trading mainstream events.
+- Certainly — a number of smaller decentralised finance prediction venues continue operating AMM models.
+These guarantee consistent liquidity availability, though they typically deliver inferior pricing compared to CLOB-based platforms for widely-watched outcomes.

 - Can I provide liquidity to PolyGram's CLOB?

-- Yes — any limit order you submit to the CLOB constitutes a liquidity contribution.
-You establish your own price point, and whenever another trader accepts your terms, your order executes at your chosen level.
+- Absolutely — any limit order resting in the CLOB constitutes a liquidity contribution.
+You determine your own price point, and whenever another participant accepts your terms, your order executes at the rate you specified.